miguelFLG13/ChangeWords/README.md

 sudo apt-get install python-pip
 ```

-Remenber that you need admin permissions.
+Remember that you need admin permissions.

 ## Getting Started
 This script is easy to use.